 I decided, then and there, that this imbalance needed to be addressed, and set off to write a series of posts that examined their recommendations, found some real ultralight alternatives, and drew on the wisdom of the truly experienced: writers and bloggers who live and breath ultralight on a daily basis.

-The series helps people reduce their pack weights down to what would be considered an ultralight level (more on that later in this article), and is intended for a typical, three-season trip over, for example, a long weekend.
+The series helps people reduce their pack weights down to what would be considered an ultralight level (more on that below), and is intended for a typical, three-season trip over, for example, a long weekend.
 Rather than fixate on the latest gear, the series recommends gear which has seen fairly wide adoption among ultralight hikers, writers, and bloggers: gear that has been proven capable of being up to the job by people who actually use it.

 So without further ado, let's take a look at what ultralight backpacking is all about.